Benjamin-Chauvet/Booking_Hotels_Ranking/README.md

 ## Data collection using Web Scraping

-The `scraping.py` file is executed in command lines using 2 parameters :
+The `scraping.py` file is executed in `main.py` using 2 arguments :

-- destination
+- *destination*
-- checkin_date
+- *checkin_date*

+During our entire project, as an example, we choose "Paris" for destination and "15 January 2023" for checkin date.

 Example with `python -m scraping.py Paris 15 January 2023`

 ![Alt Text](.gif)

+## Descriptive statistics

 The json dataset `Booking_Hotels.json` obtained from `scraping.py` is such :